 Fort Myers Personal Injury Lawyer Protecting Paralysis Victims

 Paralysis is one of the most catastrophic types of injuries that can result from an accident.
 Those who have suffered paralysis resulting from someone else's negligence may be entitled to compensation.
-An experienced Fort Myers personal injury lawyer can help you and your loved ones recover your rightful damages.
+An experienced Fort Myers paralysis lawyer can help you and your loved ones recover your rightful damages.

 The Spivey Law Firm, Personal Injury Attorneys, P.A. represents people and their families who have suffered paralysis as a result of any type of accident or injury.
 The pain and suffering and loss of the ability to enjoy life are absolutely devastating for a paralysis victim, and they need a Board Certified Civil Trial Attorney who will personally handle their case.
 Randall L. Spivey is a Board Certified Civil Trial Attorney who stands ready to personally handle your paralysis personal injury case.

 An injury resulting in paralysis is not only devastating emotionally, but financially, as you or your family member may be unable to return to your prior career or place of employment.
 This often can result in a substantial loss of income for your family.
 Although you may become eligible for disability benefits, these are not likely to completely replace your prior income.
 Our Fort Myers personal injury lawyers recognize that the paralysis victim and his or her family need aggressive representation to pursue compensation for the emotional stress, pain and suffering, mental anguish, and loss of enjoyment of life they experience.
 Furthermore, it is important for victims to seek financial security for the lifetime of future medical care needs and loss of earnings that can be devastating to the victim and their family.